TLINDEN/viking-mode/README.md

     (define-key viking-mode-map (kbd "C-d l") 'vk/kill-line)
     (define-key viking-mode-map (kbd "C-d p") 'vk/kill-paragraph)
     (define-key viking-mode-map (kbd "C-d a") 'vk/kill-buffer)

+Also, the font face of the short highlight can be modified:

+    M-x customize-face  (select viking-blink)

+Or, modify all available viking-mode variables interactively with:

+    M-x customize-group  (select viking-mode)

 Besides, the primary function of viking-mode is vk/last-key-repeats, which returns the number of times the last key have been pressed.